 1. Where can I find information about the COVID-19 response from the University of Pittsburgh?

-2. What is the plan for classes for the remainder of the semester?
+2. What is the plan for classes for the Fall 2020 semester?

-ANSWER: (a) Following university guidelines, all events will be moved online, cancelled, or postponed. (b) Unfortunately, we will not be able to hold an in-person departmental graduation ceremony this semester.
-We are working on an online tribute to graduates. (c) Also following university guidelines, department faculty meetings will continue but will be held via an online tool such as zoom. (e) Doctoral milestones and other graduate student committee meetings will also be held online.
-Links must be shared within the department so that any interested parties can view the event. (f) We are not hosting visitors from other universities and university-related funds cannot be used for travel, until further notice.
+ANSWER: (a) Following university guidelines, all events will be moved online, cancelled, or postponed. (b) Also following university guidelines, department faculty meetings will continue but will be held via an online tool such as zoom. (c) Doctoral milestones and other graduate student committee meetings will also be held online.
+Links must be shared within the department so that any interested parties can view the event. (d) We are not hosting visitors from other universities and university-related funds cannot be used for travel, until further notice.